FAQ

 5. How are the panellists incentivized?
 Panellists who are invited to a particular survey receive a 5€ gift voucher in advance (by post).
 Panellists receive the incentive unconditionally, regardless of whether they participate or not.
 In the case of longer surveys, it is useful to add a conditional incentive once the respondent has completed the survey.
 For panel recruitment, 10€ is usually offered, but only on condition that the respondent completes a recruitment survey, in which they then decide to continue participating in the panel.
 See Methodology for further details.

-Data
+Data and questionnaire

-7. Which variables does the client receive in the database?
+8. Which variables does the client receive in the database?
 In addition to the questions that the client has included, the client also gets:

 - Basic demographic variables: gender, age, education, region and settlement type.